monash-wsrn/ebug-network/docs/Robot Control Improvements.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r /cmd_vel:=/ebug03/cmd_vel
 ```
 ### Tips, Debugging and Monitoring
-It requires 3 seperate terminals to run teleoperation: the **Principal**, a local instance publishing the AprilTags global position,
+It requires 3 seperate terminals to run teleoperation and localisation: the **Principal**, a local instance publishing the AprilTags global position,
 the **Teleoperation Launch**, an instance on the eBug that communicates to the network,
 and the **ROS2 Teleoperation Commands**, a local instance using the ROS2 teleop_twist_keyboard package.
 #### Common Errors ####
 - `sudo bash` is required in your local instances have permisson to communicate with the eBugs.
 - `export ROS_DOMAIN_ID=13` is required to ensure that the instances are communicating on the same domain.
-- If ssh ubuntu@ebug03 doesn't work, it is recommended to find the eBug's IP address and directly ssh into it.
+- If `ssh ubuntu@ebug03` doesn't work, it is recommended to find the eBug's IP address and directly ssh into it.

 #### Monitoring ####
 Monitoring can be performed using another terminal instance connected to the domain.
 Common commands used:
 - `ros2 topic list`: Print which topics are published
 - `ros2 topic echo /ebug03/ekf_absolute --field "pose.pose"`: Print the ekf_absolute poses without the covariances.
-- `ros2 topic echo /ebug03/imu --field orientation`: Print IMU orientation
+- `ros2 topic echo /ebug03/imu --field orientation`: Print IMU orientation.
 - `ros2 run rqt_image_view rqt_image_view`: Camera view on eBug.
 - `ros2 topic echo /ebug03/tf_detections`: AprilTag detection on eBug.